manprajapatie/manprajapatie/README.md

 # Hi, I'm ( मन ) Prajapati! 👋

-I am a passionate B.Sc.
-CS student, driven by a curiosity for technology and a love for writing.
+I am a passionate MCA student, driven by a curiosity for technology and a love for writing.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 [manprajapatie](https://github.com/manprajapatie)